lakiw/pcfg_cracker/docs/source/next_function.rst

   - Start by generating the most probable terminal/guess first, then the second most probable one, and so on.

-3. Minimize memory and runnint time requirements
+3. Minimize memory and running time requirements

-Note: Achiving all three goals at once remains an open problem.
+Note: Achieving all three goals at once remains an open problem.

 Current Approaches for Designing a "Next" Algorithm:
 ----------------------------------------------------

 At a high level, all the current approaches for designing a Next function for a PCFG based password cracker rely upon turning the PCFG into a tree search problem.

-- Once you do this, you can start to apply tradtional search techniques such as Depth First Search (DFS), Breadth First Search (BFS), etc.
+- Once you do this, you can start to apply traditional search techniques such as Depth First Search (DFS), Breadth First Search (BFS), etc.

 .. image:: image/basic_graph.png
   :width: 200